nss-nightclass-projects/exercise-vault/CSS_zen_garden_challenge.md

 ## Setup

-> Create a new repo on github
+> Create a new repo on github called zen-garden

-> Create an `exercise` branch and get working.
+> Create a setup branch and do the usual.

 ## Requirements